avaneev/biteopt/README.md

 Optimization of more complex functions may benefit from increasing ValuesPerParam template parameter value to 2 or 3, but this obviously increases the overhead.

+The minimal and maximal allowed parameter values should be specified in a way to cover a wider value range in order to reduce boundary effects that may greatly reduce convergence.
+If the target local or global minimum stands very close to the parameter value boundaries these strategies may fail to converge.

 Use the test.cpp program to see the basic usage example.